Lebanese Block Roads As Protests Enter Fourth Month - UrduPoint

 "What we have asked for from the start of the movement is a reduced, transitional, emergency government of independents," he said, leaning against his car.

-Demonstrators also blocked roads in second city Tripoli Friday morning, although they were cleared later in the day, local media reported.
+Elsewhere, demonstrators closed roads including in Lebanon's second city of Tripoli, though some were later reopened, the National news Agency said.

-Protests also took place in the southern port city of Tyre later in the day.

-- 'Unacceptable' violence - On Friday evening, hundreds of protesters gathered near the parliament and outside the central bank, the target of renewed anger amid the worst economic crisis that Lebanon has experienced since its 1975-1990 civil war.
+The protest movement is in part fuelled by the worst economic crisis that Lebanon has witnessed since its 1975-1990 civil war.

-On Thursday night, protesters vandalised three more banks in the capital's Hamra district, smashing windows and defacing ATMs, an AFP photographer said.
+On Thursday night, protesters vandalised three more banks in the capital's Hamra district, smashing their glass fronts and graffitiing ATMs, an AFP photographer said.

 Earlier, Lebanon's security services released most of the 100-plus protesters detained over the previous 48 hours, lawyers said.